Juvenile Assize Court

 The court may decide to postpone the civil hearing to a later date, which it shall determine.

-If the minor has been convicted of the offense, the judges shall rule on damages requested by the civil party, without the participation of the jurors.
+If the minor has been convicted of the offense, the judges shall decide on the damages requested by the civil party, without the participation of the jurors.

 If the minor is fined or paid damages to the victim, his or her parents will have to pay for it.